Car strikes core gas meter: leak proving stubborn to stop

 Emergency crews including fire, police and a standby ambulance are on the scene of an ongoing natural gas leak in the city’s core.

-Around 9 o’clock Friday morning, emergency crews were called to Maitland and Hill streets after reports came in that a vehicle had struck home.
+Around nine o’clock Friday morning, emergency crews were called to Maitland and Hill streets after reports came in that a vehicle had struck home.

 Upon arrival, emergency crews could immediately smell gas, while residents reported a hissing sound coming from the home.